4383/oslo.labs/README.md

 Openstack Oslo labs

-Aim to help you to debug Openstack Oslo libraries, by setting up automatically a complete environment ready for hacking and debug.
+oslo.labs aim to help you to debug Openstack Oslo libraries, by setting up automatically a complete environment ready for hacking and debug.

 Labs provide some preconfigured scenario to help you to test and debug